dmeybohm/wisdom-chess/README.md

-If you want to build the graphical interface, you also need to specify the location of the Qt libaries with the `QTDIR` variable, or provide on your system path so that CMake can find them with the `find_package()` command.
-The easiest way to do this is to download and install Qt from the [Qt website](https://www.qt.io/), but installing Qt with your system's package manager is also an option.
+If you want to build the graphical interface, you also need to specify the location of the Qt libaries with the `QTDIR` variable, or put them on your system path so that CMake can find them with the `find_package()` command.
+You need to provide the particular version you want to link against.
+For example on my Windows laptop, Qt was installed to `C:\Qt` and I pass `QTDIR=C:\Qt\6.2.4`.

+If you don't already have Qt installed, the easiest way to get this working would be to download and install Qt from the [Qt website](https://www.qt.io/), but installing Qt with your system's package manager is also an option.
 The program has been tested with Qt 6.2.4.

 ```sh